What is labor?

 Urine and blood samples

-Intravenous fluids are sometimes given during labor.
-The intravenous line, a thin plastic tube inserted into a vein (usually in the woman's forearm), can also be used to give medications.
-Intravenous fluids are usually given once active labor has begun, and also are needed when a woman has epidural anesthesia.
+IV fluids are sometimes given during labor.
+The IV line, a thin plastic tube inserted into a vein (usually in the woman's forearm), can also be used to give medicine.
+IV fluids are usually given once active labor has begun, and also are needed when a woman has epidural anesthesia.

 The fetus, too, is carefully monitored during labor.
 A monitor may be placed over the mother's abdomen to keep track of the fetal heart rate.